Patch Tuesday (December 2020): Microsoft Patches 58 Vulnerabilities

-- Windows NTFS RCE Vulnerability (CVE-2020-17096): A local attacker might run a specially designed program which would elevate the rights of the attacker.
+- Windows NTFS RCE Vulnerability (CVE-2020-17096): A local attacker might run a specially designed program that would elevate the rights of the attacker.
 “A remote attacker with SMBv2 access to a vulnerable system could send specially crafted requests over a network to exploit this vulnerability and execute code on the target system.”, notes Microsoft.

 - Windows Lock Screen Security Feature Bypass Vulnerability (CVE-2020-17099): During an active user session, attackers with physical access may be able to execute code directly from the Windows lock screen.
 However, only after a user has already signed in and locked their session could this flaw be abused.

 - Microsoft Exchange Server (CVE-2020-17143, CVE-2020-17144, CVE-2020-17141, CVE-2020-17141, CVE-2020-17117, CVE-2020-17132, CVE-2020-17142) – All of these flaws allow remote code execution.

 - Microsoft SharePoint (CVE-2020-17118, CVE-2020-17121) – Also RCE bugs.

 Heimdal™ Threat Prevention - Endpoint

 - Machine learning powered scans for all incoming online traffic;